impraise/react-mailmerge/README.md

 it's probably rendering a lot of templates, since every email uses at least one template.

-Rather than making our backend servers render all those templates, React-MailMerge allows you to offload that work to AWS.
+Rather than making your backend servers render all those templates, React-MailMerge allows you to offload that work to AWS.
 React-MailMerge runs on [AWS Lambda](https://aws.amazon.com/lambda/), and exposes an API for each email template.
 Your backend servers can call these APIs with batches of